giabao4498/The-Ancient-Egyptian-Treasure/README.md

 Student ID: 1651005

 ## Storyline:
 The world has many unsolved mysteries, especially about the ancient Egypt.
-One of the biggest mysteries is hidden in the ancient Tutankhamun’s tomb.
+One of the biggest mysteries is hidden in the ancient Tutankhamun's tomb.
 Many people lost their lives trying to find it.
 It is said to contain a deadly curse that no one entering the pyramid could come back alive.

 But nothing can stop me.
 I do not believe in superstitions.
 I must find the hidden treasure by all cost.
 Adventure is in my blood.
 And I will go down in history as the first to unravel this mystery.

 Stepping to the pyramid, I feel a dark aura.
 Something is watching me!
 It is coming closer!
-I wonder what is it.
+I wonder what it is.
 What a stinky smell!

 In the Name of the Father, and of the Son, and of the Holy Spirit, Amen.